restful-ma/rest-ruler/README.md

 ## General Usage Instructions

 For a quick start, you can simply download `rest-ruler.jar` for a certain [release](https://github.com/restful-ma/rest-ruler/releases).
-Then execute these commands in the same folder as the JAR file:
+Then execute these commands in the same folder as the JAR file (Java version >=18 needed):

 ```bash
 # execute JAR file to display CLI parameters